mdaffin/disconnected.systems/site/blog/another-bash-strict-mode/index.md

 IFS=$'\n\t'
 ```

-The major problem with `set -e` and `set -o pipefail` is that they are silent so
+The major problem with `set -e` and `set -o pipefail` is that they are silent
-you have to rely the output of the failed command to debug your script.
-But not
+forcing you have to rely the output of the failed command to debug your script.
-all commands fail loudly and when they do they don't tell you where in your
+But not all commands fail loudly and when they do they don't tell you where in
-script they failed.
+your script they failed.

 Error traps can give you more information, anything that is available to the
 bash shell at the time they where triggered.
 Most usefully the command that